GOP support for same-sex marriage protections builds in U.S. Senate - NewsBreak

 “I’m opposed to this bill and believe it’s another attempt by Speaker Pelosi and the Democrats to distract the American people from the inflation crisis, energy crisis and the southern border crisis they’ve created,” Daines said in a statement.

-The U.S. House vote on the bill was broadly bipartisan with 267 members, including 47 Republicans, voting to approve the measure last week.
+The U.S. House vote on the bill was broadly bipartisan, with 267 members, including 47 Republicans, voting to approve the measure last week.
+All of Virginia’s Republican members voted against the bill.

 States and marriages